Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

-where $\{p_t^\theta\}_{t \in [0,T]}$ is the probability path constructed between generator distribution $p_0^\theta$ and noise $p_T$.
-The problem is that the final term \eqref{eq: final term} cannot be calculated directly.
-This is because it involves the math expectation inside the squared norm, unlike the other terms which are linear in the expectations.
+where $p_t^\theta$ is the probability path constructed between generated data $p_0^\theta$ and noise $p_T$.
+The problem is that the final term \eqref{eq: final term} cannot be calculated directly, since it involves the math expectation inside the squared norm, unlike the other terms which are linear in the expectations.
 It means that a simple estimate of $\| f^\theta_t(x^\theta_t|x_0^\theta)\|^2$ using samples $x_0^\theta$ and $x^\theta_t$ will be \textit{biased}.
-Moreover, to differentiate through the math expectation inside the norm, an explicit dependence of $p_0^\theta$ on $\theta$ is required, while, in practice, usually only dependence of samples $x_0^\theta$ on $\theta$ is known. \paragraph{Making loss tractable via linearization.} To resolve this, we use a linearization technique.
-For a fixed point $x^\theta_t$ and time $t$, we reformulate the squared norm as a maximization problem.
-We achieve this by introducing an auxiliary function $\delta: [0,T] \times \R^D \to \R^D$ and using the identity
+Moreover, to differentiate through the math expectation inside the norm, an explicit dependence of $p_0^\theta$ on $\theta$ is required, while, in practice, usually only dependence of samples $x_0^\theta$ on $\theta$ is known. \paragraph{Making loss tractable via linearization.} To resolve this problem, we use the identity $\|a||^2 = \max_{b\in \R^D} \{-\|b\|^2 + 2\la b,a\ra\}, \forall a \in \R^D $.
+For a fixed time $t$ and point $x^\theta_t$, we reformulate the squared norm \eqref{eq: final term} as this identity and parametrize vector $b$ via an auxiliary function $\delta: [0,T] \times \R^D \to \R^D$: